mzyavuz/SWE-573-Software-Development-Practice/Hive Project Documents/Software-Requirements-Specification.md

 - Must comply with local data privacy regulations
 - Must have clear terms of service and privacy policy
 - User-generated content must be moderatable to prevent illegal activities
-- Users must be at least 16 years old to register and use the platform

 **Operational Constraints:**
 - Email verification required for account activation (dependent on email service availability)